top of page

 And so we found ourselves at the Isle of Man TT in 1977, with two beautiful Ducati Desmos and one friend, Merrick, with some racing experience to ride them.

 Dad spent most of his time in the Paddock and we hardly saw him.
 My love for the noisy, juddering motorbikes and whiff of burnt Castrol was instantaneous and lifelong, though.
 As you age, they elicit a deeply emotional response.
 Now I understand why grown men cry at parade laps.
-Each bike has its own sound and the soul of the engineer who built it.
-I was amused when the boy next to me ran sobbing for his mum, as the first bike thundered by.
+Each bike has its own unique sound and the soul of the engineer who built it.

 It was exciting to have a rider to follow and we would sit in the Grandstand and count the laps.
 Of course, our school friends were unimpressed when they discovered our dad was not Mike the Bike or Barry Sheene.
 By the late 1970s, motorbikes and road racing were rarely deemed newsworthy by the mainstream media.
 Sheene hated the place and had successfully campaigned for the TT to be removed from the World Championship in 1976.